 Tim is a life member of Trillion Trees and a past President.
 Joe’s concern for bereaved families and both men’s passion for the environment fuelled their vision to set up the Bowra & O’Dea Memorial Groves to assist in the healing of grieving families.

 Trillion Trees coordinates the site selection and the provision and planting of the native seedlings.
 Bereaved families select a tree within a newly planted grove which they can visit at any time.
-A certificate is also provided in recognition of the planting on behalf of their deceased family member.

 The plantings aim to symbolise re-birth and the cycle of life and provide a peaceful reflective space for families to visit.